 - to evaluate the advantages of one drug compared with others or with therapies of different types;

-- Circulating information so as to improve therapeutic practices
+- to communicate the information to the Health Authorities so as to improve therapeutic practice.

 How to report an Adverse Drug Reaction and to whom

 To report an undesired effect occurring with the use of a MASTELLI drug: